 - The eCM MUST perform the Establish IP Connectivity process.
-If an error occurs, the eCM MUST restart the procedure.
-For the DOCSIS 2.0+IPv6 eCM or DOCSIS 3.0 eCM, the IP mode is selected using standard methods (e.g., MDD TLV 5.1 or the IpProvMode attribute.) - The eCM MUST perform the Establish Time of Day process. - The eCM MUST perform the Transfer Operational Parameters process.
-If an error occurs, the eCM MUST release its IP address and restart the procedure.
+For the DOCSIS 2.0+IPv6 eCM or DOCSIS 3.0 eCM, the IP mode is selected using standard methods (e.g. MDD TLV 5.1 or the IpProvMode attribute.) - If an error occurs, the eCM MUST restart the Connectivity process. - The eCM MUST perform the Establish Time of Day process. - The eCM MUST perform the Transfer Operational Parameters process. - If an error occurs, the eCM MUST release its IP address and restart the Transfer Operational Parameters procedure.